List of Liberty ships (J. F–J. W): Jose C. Barbosa

 was built by Permanente Metals Corporation.
 Her keel was laid on 15 November 1943.
 She was launched on 5 December and delivered on 12 December.
 She was scrapped at Tacoma in March 1960.

 Jose G. Benitez

 was built by Todd Houston Shipbuilding Corporation.
 Her keel was laid on 22 December 1943.
 She was launched on 17 February 1944 and delivered on 29 February.
 Built for the WSA, she was operated under the management of W. J. Rountree & Co.
 Sold in 1947 to Panos S. Coummantaros, Piraeus and renamed Panagiotis Coumantaros.
 Operated under the management of Union Maritime & Shipping Co.
 Sold in 1958 to Evrotes Maritime Co., Piraeus.
 Sold in 1965 to Progress Navigation Ltd and renamed Filia.
 Remaining under the Greek flag and operated under the management of Carras Maritime Corp.
 Collided with the French cargo ship in the Red Sea on 2 January 1967 whilst on a voyage from Tegal, Indonesia to Rotterdam, Netherlands.
-She was beached 2 nmi west of Mokha, Federation of South Arabia and abandoned as a construtive total loss.
+She was beached 2 nmi west of Mokha, Federation of South Arabia and abandoned as a constructive total loss.